phase2/docker-jenkins-docker/README.md

 ### Volume Mounts

 The Jenkins container is customized mostly through volume mounts.
-Each project repo should have thier Jenkins CI jobs somewhere in the codebase.
+Each project repo should have their Jenkins CI jobs somewhere in the codebase.
 Typically those get stored in `env/jobs` and are mounted into the container into the Jenkins Job directory with the following Volume specification